Road works and road closures planned for the East of England in the week ahead

 A47 westbound between Hardwick and Pullover roundabouts, Kings Lynn: structural investigation works

-Works to inspect the Great Ouse bridge in Kings Lynn starts Monday 25 February, lasting three weeks, weeknights only, with working hours of 8pm to 6am.
+Works to inspect the Great Ouse bridge in Kings Lynn continues until Friday 15 March, weeknights only, with working hours of 8pm to 6am.
 A full closure of the A47 westbound between Hardwick and Pullover roundabouts will be in place during these works.
 A clearly signed diversion route will be in place directing traffic off the A47 at Hardwick roundabout via the A10 southbound, A1122 westbound, A1101 westbound and A47 northbound, before re-joining the A47 westbound at Pullover roundabout.

 A120 Hare Green roundabout, Harwich Road, Essex: safety improvements